 This study observed swelling and shrinkage behavior on expansive soil in the tropics using a modified oedometer test.
 The form of modification carried out in the test is in the form of increasing mildly the temperature of the sample.
 Changes in the rainy and dry seasons in the tropical area are modeled as a wetting-drying cycle given to the sample.
-This research was conducted to find out how microstructural changes in the stages of the wetting-drying cycle can then affect the long-term mechanical properties produced in tropical residual soils on swelling-shrinkage potential and swelling pressure.
+This research aimed to investigate how microstructural changes during the wetting-drying cycle can impact the long-term mechanical properties of tropical residual soils, specifically their swelling-shrinkage potential and swelling pressure.

-2. Material
+2. Methods

 The soil used in the test was a residual tropical soil originating from Cikarang - West Java, Indonesia.
-The physical properties of the material can be seen in Table 1.
-All these properties are obtained from tests based on the ASTM Standards, and subsequently these standardized test results were used to check the following criteria.
-Based on the degree of swelling criteria including Vand der Merwe's criteria and Chen's criteria, the soil has very high swelling potential if it is classified using the value of clay content and PI (Van der Merwe, 1964) and LL and F200 (Chen, 1965).
+The physical properties of the material are presented in Table 1.
+These properties were determined through tests conducted according to the ASTM Standards.
+The standardized test results were then used to evaluate the following criteria.
+Based on the degree of swelling criteria, including Vand der Merwe's criteria and Chen's criteria, the soil has very high swelling potential if it is classified using the value of clay content and PI (Van der Merwe, 1964) and LL and F200 (Chen, 1965).
 Meanwhile, based on the XRD test results, the material's mineral content is Quartz, Kaolin, Illite, and Montmorillonite.

-Table 1 Soil p roperties
+Table 1 Soil properties

 Soil property Standard Value

-Specific gravity (Gs) ASTM D854 2.65
+Specific gravity (Gs) (ASTM D854, 2004) 2.65

 Atterberg limits

-LL (%) ASTM D4318 74.32
+LL (%) $(\Lambda STM D4218 2004)$ 74.32

-PL (%) A31M D4310 31.58
+PL (%) (ASTM D4516, 2004) 31.58

 PI (%) 42.74

 Grain size distribution (%)

-Sand ASTM D422 13.48
+Sand $(\Lambda STM D422, 2002)$ 13.48

-Silt ASIM D422 58.92
+Silt (ASTM D422, 2002) 58.92

 Clay 27.6

 Compaction characteristics

-Maximum dry density (gr/cm 3) ASTM D698 1.53
+Maximum dry density (gr/cm ) (ASTM D698, 2004) 1.53

 Optimun moisture content (%) 20